dudeofawesome/code-style/packages/eslint-config-browser/README.md

-# @dudeofawesome/eslint-config-browser
+# @code-style/eslint-config-browser

 My browser eslint config

-**The easiest way to get started with this project is to use our [setup script](https://www.npmjs.com/package/@dudeofawesome/create-configs).**
+**The easiest way to get started with this project is to use our [setup script](https://www.npmjs.com/package/@code-style/create-configs).**

 ## Usage

 1. Install this config plugin as a dev dependency.

     ```sh
-    npm i -D @dudeofawesome/eslint-config-browser
+    npm i -D @code-style/eslint-config-browser
     ```

 1. Add the plugin to your `eslintrc`.

     ```yaml
     extends:
-        - '@dudeofawesome'
+        - '@code-style'
-        - '@dudeofawesome/browser'
+        - '@code-style/browser'
     ```

 1. You might also want to specify an `ecmaVersion`.